Life is governed by laws.

 If we can succeed in our mind, we can succeed with our life.

 To succeed at the organ our mind needs a single minded focus; it's simply a matter of being persistent, generous with ourselves, and connected [See blog, The Lizard Brain, Parts I, II, III, IV, V].

 It's important for the mind to have a goal or focus, to have an instruction, and to have a hero (someone we want to be like).

 Our mind isn't us -- it was given to us by our Creator to serve us, not master us; our mind is our greatest investment; it's also more fragile than anyone can imagine.

 It's important for us to think about how we want to achieve success and to turn our goals into mental pictures, so that our mind can have a picture of our future.

 We will always act like our self-portrait -- the person we think we are -- and what our mind can envision, our body can produce.

-Our mind directs traffic with our future; whatever a person allows to occupy their mind will sooner or later determine their speech and actions; this is the whole premise behind Paul's admonishments to establish beneficial thought patterns (Phil.
+Our mind directs traffic with our future; whatever a person allows to occupy their mind will sooner or later determine their speech and actions; this is the whole premise behind Paul's admonishments to establish beneficial and sound thought patterns (Phil.
 4:8, Col. 3:2-5).

 The more creative we are, the greater will be our struggle in the mind.

 All of our inner creative battles to bring something new into existence are in the mind -- all of life's battles, in fact, are there.

-When the new organist thinks courage instead of fear their mind is motivated to a higher level, opens to maximum strength, and goes to work on the situation at hand.
+When new organists think courage instead of fear their minds are motivated to a higher level, open to maximum strength, and go to work on the situation at hand.

 It doesn't make sense for the new organist to live in the past, present, and future all at the same time; it's a huge error to waste time and energy brooding over past mishaps at events or worrying about problems that may or may not develop at some future time or event; the successful organist learns to live in the present only, always looking forward to the next gig.